tashbalrai/tashbalrai.github.io/js/object.md

 ```

 ## Creation of Object
-There are two ways to create the object: 1) using literal syntax and 2) using Object constructor.
+There are two ways to create the object:
+1. Using object constructor, and
+2. Using object literal syntax.

+### Using Object Constructor
 ```javascript
 var obj = {}; // literal way
 var obj2 = new Object(); //Constructor method.